slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
--->
+- self-esteem is just the REPUTATION you have with yourself. you'll always know. -- naval
+- guilt is society's voice speaking in your head. -- naval -->

 > *"Value yourself.
 The only people who appreciate a doormat are people with dirty shoes."